o-pteam/Vienna-Client/README.md

     <img src="https://img.shields.io/badge/License-GPLv3-brightgreen" />

 # 💬 Vienna Client
 Vienna Client is an Open Source project made for people that are approaching the world of modding.
-This app will help the alot.
+This app helps alot.
 It's a basic Android flasher with everything you need!
 It supports FASTBOOT AND ADB from Platform-Tools from the Android SDK page.

 # 📌 Information
 - Written in C# (.NET Framework 4.7.2)